rashmithachamikara/cycle-lk/backend/database-structure.md

 3. Users → Bookings (one-to-many): A user can have multiple bookings
 4. Bikes → Bookings (one-to-many): A bike can have multiple bookings (at different times)
 5. Users → Reviews (one-to-many): A user can leave multiple reviews
-6. Bikes/Partners → Reviews (one-to-many): Bikes and partners can receive multiple reviews
+6. Bikes → Reviews (one-to-many): Bikes can receive multiple reviews
+7. Partners → Reviews (one-to-many): Partners can receive multiple reviews (via embedded array)
+8. Bookings → Payments (one-to-many): A booking can have multiple payments
+9. Users → PaymentMethods (one-to-many): A user can have multiple payment methods
+10. Users → Notifications (one-to-many): A user can have multiple notifications
+11. Users → Support (one-to-many): A user can have multiple support tickets
+12. Locations → Partners/Bikes (one-to-many): A location can have multiple partners/bikes